 Age of Travellers

-Premiums increase with age, and cruising has a higher average passenger age than other travel types.
+Premiums increase with age, and cruising has a higher average passenger age than most other travel categories.
 Travellers over 65 will pay notably more.
-Some providers have maximum age limits (typically 74-80 years) for cruise cover.
+Some providers impose maximum age limits for cruise cover, typically between 74 and 80 years.

 ๐Ÿ”๏ธ